 Ray Wylie Hubbard On Mountain Stage

-Texas troubadour Ray Wylie Hubbard makes his 11th appearance on Mountain Stage, recorded live on the campus of West Virginia University in Morgantown.
-Hubbard first found success after writing "Up Against the Wall, Redneck Mothers," which became a beer-joint jukebox anthem some 40 years before anyone thought about singing the praises of a Solo cup.
-A high-school classmate of Mountain Stage host Larry Groce, Hubbard even played with him in a band for a while.
+Texas troubadour Ray Wylie Hubbard makes his 12th visit to Mountain Stage, recorded live in Charleston, W.Va.
+Hubbard first found success after writing "Up Against The Wall, Redneck Mothers," which became a beer-joint jukebox anthem some 40 years ago.
+A high-school classmate of Mountain Stage host Larry Groce, Hubbard even played with him in a band for a while — which, Groce is quick to point out, is the only band he's ever been in.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.